timdeputter/Rendezvous/README.md

 ## Usage

-Use Rendezvous.get to obtain for an object the corresponding buckets from a list of buckets.
+Use Rendezvous.get to obtain for an object the corresponding bucket from a list of buckets.
 The first parameter defines the hashing algorithm to use.

 ```elixir
 object = "Some object to put in bucket"